-It can be fairly common for Latinos in the United States to not be able to access a business loan, but small business grants are a great financing alternative.
+It can be fairly common for Latinos in the United States not to be able to access a business loan, but Hispanic small business grants are a great financing alternative.

-It is estimated that Latino business owners have 22% less opportunity of qualifying for a loan, compared to business owners who do not belong to this minority.
+There is an estimate that Latino business owners have 22% less opportunity of qualifying for a loan, compared to business owners who do not belong to this minority.

-This is still a problem, even though in the country there are more than 4.37 million businesses owned by Hispanics, which contribute to the national economy about $700 billion per year: Imagine how much that number could multiply if these entrepreneurs had the right means of financing.
+This is still a problem, even though there are more than 4.37 million businesses owned by Hispanics in the country, which contribute to the national economy about $700 billion per year.
+Imagine how much that number could multiply if these entrepreneurs had the right means of financing.

-Although this gap seems to be getting narrower (especially in recent years,) for Latinos it remains a challenge to meet the requirements of banks and other lenders.
+Although this gap seems to be getting narrower for Latinos (especially in recent years), it remains a challenge to meet the requirements of banks and other lenders.

 In this article, we explain what grants are, we talk about the minimum requirements that you must fill to request one of them, and of course, we highlight several grant programs available to Latinos.

-Although you can apply for a small business loan to capitalize your company, you have the possibility to compete for one of the different grants for small businesses that are offered in the country and get additional resources.
+Although you can apply for a small business loan to capitalize on your company, you can compete for one of the different grants for small businesses that are offered in the country and get additional resources.

 With these resources, they also seek to reward initiatives that excel in certain areas, and with the potential to become successful ventures.

-First of all, you must comply with very specific requirements, and there might be regulations on how you can invest the money.
-Secondly, you have to compete with hundreds of entrepreneurs and business owners unlike yourself, who want to help their businesses thrive.
+First of all, you must comply with precise requirements, and there might be regulations on how you can invest the money.
+Secondly, you have to compete with hundreds of entrepreneurs and business owners who want to help their businesses thrive.

-But there are certain things you can do to improve your chances of getting one of these small business grants for Latinos:
+But there are certain things you can do to improve your chances of getting one of these Hispanic small business grants: